Rower - Para-Rowing Squad

 Date of Birth: 21st Jun 1991 (27 years old)

 Club: Nottingham Rowing Club

-Grace Clough only took up rowing in late 2013 but is already a Paralympic Games gold medallist and double world champion.
+Grace Clough only took up rowing in late 2013 but is already a Paralympic Games gold medallist and triple world champion.

 But having helped the PR3 (formerly LTA) mixed coxed four to world championship gold in both 2014 and 2015, Clough enjoyed a successful Paralympic Games debut at Rio 2016 to continue an impressive unbeaten start to her rowing career.

 At the Gavirate International Para-rowing Regatta in May, Clough started her 2017 season in fine style, winning golds on both days in the PR3 mixed coxed four.
 The crew then set two World Best Times at the World Championships in Sarasota-Bradenton as they stormed to an incredible gold medal.